 Previous and current research

-Emergence of multicellular forms (tissues, organs and organisms) from cells through changes in their shape, size, number and organization is central to understanding the process of morphogenesis.
+Emergence of multicellular forms (tissues, organs and organisms) from cells through changes in their shape, size, number and organisation is central to understanding the process of morphogenesis.
 Studies identifying genes and signalling molecules involved in particular events e.g. cell cycle, growth and death, have revealed conservation across species, thereby suggesting a universal blueprint underlying the generation of organisms.
 However, we do not know how the activity of genes and proteins is translated into 3D structures in space and time.
-Studying such processes in embryos does not reveal the true self-organizing potential of cells, as typically in an embryo, its geometry, maternally deposited factors and external cues (e.g. extraembryonic tissues or yolk) ‘instruct’ the ‘symmetry breaking’ and patterning the body axes.
+Studying such processes in embryos does not reveal the true self-organising potential of cells, as typically in an embryo, its geometry, maternally deposited factors and external cues (e.g. extraembryonic tissues or yolk) ‘instruct’ the ‘symmetry breaking’ and patterning the body axes.
 However, recent works on embryoid bodies/organoids have revealed that cell ensembles can self-organise in 3D within homogeneously distributed signals to generate body axes.

 Future projects and goals

 The long-term goal of our group is to understand how do cells assemble organisms in robust and reproducible manner and how do geometry and external cues, which vary greatly across species, bias the physical events of early development in vivo.
-Using these 3D embryonic cell aggregates as a minimal alternate system, sufficient to generate embryonic axes, we aim to understand early development in embryos as an emergent phenomenon of the self-organization of pluripotent cells.
-We use these in vitro systems in a context where external factors and embryo-specific geometrical information is eliminated and the mechanochemical environment can be controlled, thereby allowing us to study the fundamental (basal) mode of metazoan development, upon which different embryo-specific geometries and environment have refined axial patterning in different species.
+Using these 3D embryonic cell aggregates as a minimal alternate system, sufficient to generate embryonic axes, we aim to understand early development in embryos as an emergent phenomenon of the self-organisation of pluripotent cells.
+We use these in vitro systems in a context in which external factors and embryo-specific geometrical information are eliminated and the mechanochemical environment can be controlled, thereby allowing us to study the fundamental (basal) mode of metazoan development, upon which different embryo-specific geometries and environment have refined axial patterning in different species.